chaosaudit/twitchTranslateBot/README.md

 # Requirements

-Python version 3.8 or higher and the following packages.
+Python version 3.8 or higher and twitchio version 2 (tested with twitchio==2.10.0).

 https://www.python.org/